 Grace and Jeannie take turns to look after their little sister Emily.

-Then one day - Grace's day - Em falls from the island's watchtower.
+Then one day - Grace's day - a terrible tragedy occurs that changes everything.

-This is a novel written with uncanny style and control, in a range of voices that mirror the growing wisdom of the characters about a world of adult self-indulgence and the consequences of careless decisions and dishonest compromises.
+This is novel about a world of adult self-indulgence and the consequences of careless decisions and dishonest compromises.

 - Format: Hardback